svanidzee/svanidzee/README.md

-Hi, I'm Clark!
-I am a front-end Developer of web.
-I love learing new technology and skills of web, I writting articles about technology of program I leanrned on [dev.to](https://dev.to/ms314006).
-I leaving in Taiwan now.
-I want to work at others country, talk a lot with all sort of people and know more about this world 😸.

-## 🤓 My values
-🍏 Beginner's mindset and curiosity<br>
-🙌 Sharing anything I learned<br>
+Hello Everyone :wave:!I'm Irakli Svanidze, a passionate beginner on frontend web development who likes following best practices when doing Frontend Mentor projects and helping people by giving them truthful feedbacks.
+Besides coding, I also enjoy reading comics and playing video games. smile

+I love building things with code, especially a website.
+When, I was a kid I really wish that I could make a website share it to the world.
+Now, I am learning on how to create websites to get a job as a Junior Frontend Web Developer.

 ## 🔭 Goals of 2021

 I want to learn English.
-Now I watch English youtube channels and articles everyday and write English articles about program technology each week, I hope I can prepared in 2020 💪.
+Now I watch English youtube channels and articles everyday and write English articles about program technology each week, I hope I can prepared in 2021 💪.
 I also want to contribute more open source projects make I can improve my skills of program.

 ## 🧠 That I know and use
 ### 📚 Langues and Frameworks